No. You can cancel your subscription at any time.

 The chapter includes a contractor management checklist template as well as a post-contract evaluation template.

-In the Incident Reporting and Investigation chapter you’ll not only find a legally compliant incident report form template, but also detailed professional guidance on when you must report and investigate a workplace incident, and how to carry out an investigation in your workplace.
+In the Incident Reporting and Investigation chapter of the Health & Safety Handbook, you’ll not only find a legally compliant incident report form template, but also detailed professional guidance on when you must report and investigate a workplace incident, and how to carry out an investigation in your workplace.

 Discrimination must be treated the same as any other health and safety risk.
 This means you must conduct a risk assessment and put risk control measures in place to reduce the risk of discrimination occurring.